PolarisKnight/homeops/README.md

 ---

-## Why Flux?
+## Why Fleet?

-Flux is a powerful GitOps tool that simplifies cluster management by:
+Fleet is a powerful GitOps tool that simplifies cluster management by:

 - **Declarative Configurations**: All cluster state is stored in Git, making changes auditable and reversible.
-- **Continuous Reconciliation**: Flux continuously ensures the cluster matches the desired state.
+- **Continuous Reconciliation**: Fleet continuously ensures the cluster matches the desired state.
 - **Scalability**: Ideal for small setups like this homelab or large-scale production environments.

 ---